 - Comedian, writer, podcaster and actress Alice Fraser;

 - Executive Director of Melbourne International Arts Festival Kath Mainland CBE;

 - Professor of Laws, University of Northumbria Sue Farran;

 - Balladong Noongar woman, singer, songwriter and storyteller Gina Williams; and

 - 2018 Australian of the Year and Scientia Professor Michelle Simmons AO.

-Crossing Points will be released on Wednesday 14 November 2019.
+Crossing Points was released on Wednesday 14 November 2019.